Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of expired domains.

 For the giveaway, we took the risk on us and if you got the ROI and felt satisfied, only then you had to pay us.
 Otherwise, the domain was yours for free.

-I found a suitable tester in the form of Andy, who was also at that time looking for a robust aged domain to redirect to his original site.
+I found a suitable tester in the form of Andy, who was also at that time looking for a robust expired domain to redirect to his original site.

 Andy is a digital marketer with 10 years of experience.